Updated: May 2

 Downtown is important because it’s the heart and soul of a community.
 If you don’t have a healthy downtown, you simply don’t have a healthy town.” - Ed McMahon

 The woman that owns this building that I have painted I have known since I was 12 years old.
-She is a business woman and a natural leader who's standard for what is "Brenham" goes back to the original settlers coming here by boat in the very early 1800's I see the name Lange in old school photos on archiving sites.
-She has added a lot to keeping our little town historically sound and current at the same time allowing the back of her building to be painted for this small town revival and has a solid say-so.
-Thanks Brandi
+She is a businesswoman and a natural leader whose standard for what is "Brenham" goes back to the original settlers coming here by boat in the very early 1800's I see the name Lange in old school photos on archiving sites.
+She has added a lot to keep our little town historically sound and current at the same time allowing the back of her building to be painted for this small town revival and has a solid say-so.
+Thanks, Brandi

 I found out a lot about this place and it seems it all began in the building next door which looking at it from the front makes more sense.

 The F. A. Engelke Bank, organized in the 1870s, became the First National Bank in 1883, with F. A. Engelke pres- ident and J. N. Brown cashier.
 The "Heber Stone Bank," which had been founded in 1889, was consolidated with the First National in 1890, and Heber Stone, who owned the controlling interest, was made president.
 H. F. Hohlt is at the head of this banking house now, and C. L. Wilkins is the cashier.

 On August 15, 1905, the Washington County State Bank opened for business, with H. K. Harrison as president and J. S. Giddings cashier.
 The officers at present are F. H. Bosse, president, and James S. Harrison, cashier.
 These two banks, with the Giddings & Giddings Bank, constitute the city's financial institutions.